 Speaking of packing, a full face snorkel mask is a large bulky thing and will prove more challenging to pack for travel than a traditional mask and snorkel, that take up less room.
 If you have soft sided luggage the plastic mask could easily be broken during transport.

 Talking Not Easy Between Snorkelers

 You would think that it is easy to talk to your snorkel partner with one of these on, compared to having to take the snorkel out of your mouth.
-But in our experience the mask muffles your voice, making it hard to understand.
+But in our experience people cannot hear you well with the mask on.
 So, imagine having to remove your entire mask to talk to someone and then putting it back on each time.